-The area is managed by the Downtown Burbank Partnership (PBID), a non-profit organization governed by Board members comprised of brokers along with property and business owners in Downtown Burbank.
-The Downtown Burbank Partnership collaborates closely with Visit Burbank-the City's destination marketing organization and the City of Burbank's Economic Development Division.
-Combined, the three organizations work to brand the City of Burbank and Downtown Burbank as a vibrant, dynamic urban neighborhood and a prime destination to visit and do business.
+The area is governed by the Downtown Burbank Partnership (PBID), a California non-profit organization whose Board Members are comprised of brokers, property owners, and business owners in Downtown Burbank.
+The Downtown Burbank Partnership is managed by the City's Economic Development Division and collaborates closely with Visit Burbank, the City's destination marketing organization.
+Combined, the three organizations work to brand the City of Burbank and Downtown Burbank as a vibrant urban neighborhood and a prime destination to visit and do business.
 This public/private partnership gives Burbank a competitive edge in increasing job diversity, attracting new businesses, and safeguarding existing ones.
-For more information, please visit www.dtnbur.com.
+For more information, please visit www.dtnbur.com support amenities include two commissaries, a health club, surfaceparking lot and structured parking facilities, pedestrian paths, central garden/outdoor recreational uses, and landscaping.